shawnduong/HackerPass/doc/ino.md

 There exists a cache of user IDs that have scanned their card.
 This will be flushed to the API as a series of attendance registrations between the HackerPass unit's associated event ID and every card scanned in the cache, then cleared.⁴ This flushing and clearing may also be done upon the cache reaching its maximum capacity.

+*Setup*

+`void setup()`

+Tasks:
+- Initialize RFID and LED.
+  - Run LED test.
+- Connect to a network.
+- Populate the caches.
+- Hold until an event association.

+*Loop*

+`void loop()`

+Loop:
+- If disconnected from the network, attempt to reconnect.
+- If provisioning, attempt to read a card.
+  - If the card is a provisioner card, switch back to attendance mode.
+  - If the card is a pre-existing user or event card, do not provision it.
+  - If the card is new, provision it and update the cache.
+    - Provisioning implies that the card is now ready to be handed to a user.
+- If taking attendance, attempt to read a card.
+  - If it is a valid user card, add it to the cache if it is not already cached.
+    - If the cache is full, flush the cache and then add it if it is not already cached.
+  - If it is a valid event card, flush the cache and change the event association.
+  - If it is a valid provisioner card, switch to provision mode.⁵
+  - If it is not in any cache, blink red and update the cache.
+- Flush the send cache to the web as a series of attendances between scanned cards and the associated event.⁴
+  - There is a minimum wait time of 10 seconds between each non-prompted flush.²

 ## [`config.h`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/config.h)
 ## [`upload.sh`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/upload.sh)
 ## [`include/algos.h`](https://github.com/shawnduong/HackerPass/blob/doc/src/ino/HackerPass/include/algos.h)